SvenMichaelKlose/tunix/README.md

   software but should offer essential tools for pixel art, drawing, and basic image manipulation.
+  Displaying by cat'ing them might be an idea.
 * Programming IDE:
   An Integrated Development Environment
   (IDE) tailored for the VIC-20